Olex2/Olex2Manual/GettingAroundOlex2/01_quick_access_icons.md

 -------     ---------------------------------------------------------------
 LI_STOP     This icon is not normally visible.
 If it is, something bad has happened in Olex2 and we would like to know about it.
 Please click on the icon and e-mail us the text you get.

-LI_PLATON   If Platon is installed on your system, and the platon.exe file is 'on the system PATH', this icon will open Platon with the current *.ins* or *.cif*.
+LI_PLATON   If Platon is installed on your system, and the platon.exe file is `on the system PATH', this icon will open Platon with the current *.ins* or *.cif*.

-LI_EDIT     Opens a text editor containing the refinement instructions in SHELX *.ins* file format.
+LI_EDIT     Opens a text editor containing the refinement instructions in SHELX .ins file format.
 You can edit these instructions in this window.
 Olex2 manages your edits.

 LI_EDITATOM Displays atomic information including associated constraints and restraints in a text editor.
 If no atoms are selected all atoms are displayed, if atoms are selected only information relating to those atoms is shown.